MegaMek/megamek.github.io/README.md

 ### Page Content

-All page content is stored in markdown files in `_includes/mminfo`.
-Here is a list of the files that currently reside there and what content they change:
+page content is stored in markdown files in `_includes/mminfo` and in the root directory.
+Here is a list of the files that currently exist and what content they change:

+- In `_includes`:
   - `about.md`: the blurb that appears in the upper left of the home page.
 This should be an evocative and non-technical description of the programs.
-- `community.md`: Information about the megamek community.
-Very much a WIP ATM.
-Shows on its own page.
   - `downloads.md`: Probably should be re-named installation.
 This is instructions on how to download and install the programs.
 This will currently appear on the left in the download page.
   - `features.md`: a list of cool features that shows up on the front page.
   - `mhq-dl_info.md`: A small blurb indicating what is included with the MHQ package and who should download it.
 This will show on the download page.
   - `mm_dl_info.md`: A small blurb indicating what is included with the MM package and who should download it.
 This will show on the download page.
   - `mml_dl_info.md`: A small blurb indicating what is included with the MML package and who should download it.
 This will show on the download page.
   - `mission_statement.md`: The mission statement.
 Appears on front page.
+  - `sys_require.md`: A short blurb describing the system requirements for the programs.
+- In root directory:
+  - `community.md`: Information about the megamek community.
+Very much a WIP ATM.
+Shows on its own page.
   - `play.md`: Information about how to play MegaMek.
 Very much a WIP ATM.
 Shows on its own page.
-- `sys_require.md`: A short blurb describing the system requirements for the programs.

 More information about using markdown to write pages can be found [here](https://daringfireball.net/projects/markdown/syntax).
 Its super easy.